lunics/ansible_role_shell/README.md

 Use [atuin](https://github.com/ellie/atuin) as a replacement for the history.

-Use [starship](https://github.com/starship/starship) as a shell prompt.
+Use [starship](https://github.com/starship/starship) as a replacement for the shell prompt.

 ## Usage
 Override [defaults](https://github.com/lunics/ansible_role_shell/tree/main/defaults/main)